alexforencich/cocotbext-eth/README.md

 ## Documentation and usage examples

-See the `tests` directory and [verilog-ethernet](https://github.com/alexforencich/verilog-ethernet) for complete testbenches using these modules.
+See the `tests` directory, [verilog-ethernet](https://github.com/alexforencich/verilog-ethernet), and [corundum](https://github.com/corundum/corundum) for complete testbenches using these modules.

 ### GMII